dburr/BOMAAB/README.md

 # 3. (Optional) PHP web server based graphs

-In the `php-graphs` directory you will find some sample PHP scripts that generate the IAP graphs as a web page, great for when you want to look at your graphs from outside of Status Board.
+In the `php-graphs` directory you will find some sample PHP scripts that generate the sales and IAP graphs as a web page, great for when you want to look at your graphs from outside of Status Board.
 Simply install these files onto a web server with PHP enabled, and install the [JpGraph](http://jpgraph.net/) library.
 Edit `graph.php` and